TechnionAVFormula/Formula-Student-Driverless-Simulator/README.md

 It launches the fsds_ros_bridge to connect an autonomous system to the Unreal world and stops the bridge when the autonomous system is no longer allowed to control the car.

 `/maps` contains all the custom maps created by contributors.

+`/docker` provides an easy and portable way to run the simulator.

 This repo uses LFS for some large files.
 All files bigger than 90MB are added to LFS.